Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Introduction

-To address these issues, motivated by client model regularization in mitigating client drift and to remove dependency on the server for computing client-side weights, we introduce an efficient strategy known as \textit{Adaptive Self-Distillation (ASD)} for Federated Learning.
-Importantly, ASD does not require any auxiliary data.
-We use the KL divergence between the global and local models as the regularizer, and the per-sample weights for the regularizer are adaptively adjusted based on the global model entropy and the empirical label distribution of the client's data.
-In Fig~\ref{fig_intro}, we analyze the impact of client-drift by observing one round of local training on a particular client model with the CIFAR-10 dataset.
-We see that the performance of FedAvg on the labels that have sparse or no representation in its data is substantially deteriorates.
-However, after adding the ASD loss this impact is reduced.
-ASD performs the best in terms of local learning and preserving the global model knowledge on the sparse classes. \textit{Later, we theoretically explain the client-drift reduction through our proposed ASD regularizer.
-In addition, we also provide justification that ASD leads to the generalized global model.} This novel design of our proposed method can be easily integrated over any existing FL methods to result in substantial performance gain, which makes it an attractive and compelling solution to the federated learning problem.
-As a validation, we combine our proposed regularization scheme with algorithms such as FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{li2020federated}, FedDyn~\cite{acar2021federated} FedSpeed~\cite{sun2023fedspeed}, FedNTD~\cite{lee2021preservation}, FedSAM~\cite{caldarola2022improving} and FedDisco~\cite{ye2023feddisco}. \textit{To the best of our knowledge, this is the first work where the adaptive weights are used for the distillation loss in the FL framework without requiring auxiliary data and without the assistance of the server.}
+In Fig~\ref{fig_intro}, we explain how the ASD regularization with adaptive weights helps mitigate the client-drift.
+We analyze the impact of client-drift by observing one round of local training on a particular client model with the CIFAR-10 dataset.
+We see that FedAvg substantially deteriorates the performance on the labels that have sparse or no representation in the client's local data.
+After adding the ASD loss, the impact is reduced.
+The ASD with (adaptive weights) performs the best in terms of local learning and preserving the global model knowledge on the sparse classes.
+We theoretically explain the client-drift reduction through our proposed ASD regularizer.
+In addition, we also provide justification on how ASD leads to improved generalization of the global model.
+This novel design of our proposed method allows the regularizer to be easily integrated atop any existing FL methods, and this results in substantial performance gains, making it an attractive and compelling solution to the federated learning problem.
+To the best of our knowledge, this is the first work where the adaptive weights are used for the distillation loss in the FL framework without requiring access to auxiliary data and without the assistance of the server.
+We would like to clearly point out that the goal of this work is not to directly compete against any particular regularization method used in FL.
+Our proposed ASD regularizer is of a true plug-and-play nature.
+With a very negligible computational overhead (discussed in Sec.~\ref{sec_compute}), ASD can be used as an additional regularization on top of any off-the-shelf FL method (either with regularized FL methods such as FedProx, FedDyn or FL methods without regularization such as FedSAM, FedAvg etc.) and further boost their performance across the benchmark datasets such as CIFAR-100/10 and Tiny-ImageNet for both IID and non-IID settings.
+As a validation, we combine our proposed method with some of the popular off-the-shelf FL methods such as FedAvg~\citep{mcmahan2017communication}, FedProx~\citep{li2020federated}, FedDyn~\citep{acar2021federated} FedSpeed~\citep{sun2023fedspeed}, FedNTD~\citep{lee2021preservation}, FedSAM~\citep{caldarola2022improving} and FedDisco~\citep{ye2023feddisco} and consistently observe performance improvement.